Sharkband/Github-CLI-Analyzer/README.md

 # Github-CLI-Analyzer

-create a .env file and put your Github token inside like
+create a .env file and put your Github token inside like (you will be limited to 60 api calls without the github token)

 GITHUB_TOKEN=your_github_personal_access_token

 RUN LOCALLY: